openaps/docs/docs/docs/Customize-Iterate/autotune.md

 #### Yay, It Worked!
 This is Cool!

 Great!
 We'd love to hear if it worked well, plus any additional feedback - please also provide input via this short [Google form](https://goo.gl/forms/Cxbkt9H2z05F93Mg2) and/or comment on [this issue in Github](https://github.com/openaps/oref0/issues/261) for more detailed feedback about the tool.
 You can also help us tackle some of the known issues and feature requests listed [here](./understanding-autotune.md).

+How to Re-run Autotune After Initial ‘One-Off’ Set-up

+To initially set-up Autotune follow these instructions: https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autotune.html#phase-c-running-autotune-for-suggested-adjustments-without-an-openaps-rig

+To subsequently Re-run Autotune:
+Open Ubuntu       (and enter password for Unix if asked) At command prompt which will start with your username type: cd ~/myopenaps/settings
+	PRESS ENTER
+Now type: nano profile.json       (this gets you to the pump settings section)
+	PRESS ENTER
+Now edit your settings (using up / down arrows and backspace) – CR; ISF; basals etc Press Control-X    (to save your new settings)
+Press Y   (to confirm save new settings)
+	PRESS ENTER
+Now should see command prompt which will start with your user name again.
+Now follow steps D, E, F from the link above ie:
+Type:  jq . profile.json
+	PRESS ENTER   (if it prints a colourful version of your profile.json, you’re good to proceed)
+Type: cp profile.json pumpprofile.json
+	PRESS ENTER
+Type: cp profile.json autotune.json
+	PRESS ENTER
+Type the following command to run Autotune: oref0-autotune --dir=~/myopenaps --ns-host=https://mynightscout.herokuapp.com --start-date=YYYY-MM-DD

+	(Sub in your Nightscout URL for “mynightscout.herokuapp.com” in the line above)

+	PRESS ENTER